-of any proposed redundancy dismissal at least one month before the intended date of termination.
+Notification to Ministry of Labor and Social Insurance.
+It is the employer's statutory obligation to give notice to the Minister of Labor and Social Insurance of any proposed redundancy dismissal at least one month before the intended date of termination.
 Notice of termination of employment must also be given to the employee.

 Collective Dismissals or Redundancies.
 Depending on the number of employees affected, consultation can be a statutory obligation in relation to collective redundancies in Cyprus.
-Collective dismissals are defined as dismissals by the employer for one or more reasons which are not related to the employees, provided that the number of the dismissed employees within a 30-day period is as follows:10
+Collective dismissals are defined as dismissals by the employer for one or more reasons which are not related to the employees, provided that the number of the dismissed employees within a 30-day period is as follows: